-Pupils with a statement of educational needs (pre-September 2014) or an Education Health and Care Plan (post-September 2014) will have access to all provision for pupils with SEND described in the preceding section, In addition, there will be an annual review of statements/EHCPs.
+Pupils with an Education Health and Care Plan will have access to all provision for pupils with SEND described in the preceding section, In addition, there will be an annual review of EHCPs.

-We will comply with all local arrangements and procedures when applying for High Needs Funding or an EHCP, and will ensure that all pre-requisites for an application have been met through ambitious SEND support funded by our devolved budget.
+We will comply with all local arrangements and procedures when applying for High Needs Funding or an EHCP, and will ensure that all pre-requisites for an application have been met through SEND support funded by our devolved budget.